8 Ways To Calm Anxiety While Pregnant

 • Dosing:

-• Take 30 drops of tincture in 1/4 cup of water; 1-2x before bed.
-For short-term use only.
+• Take 30 drops of tincture in 1/4 cup of water; 1-2x before bed, for short-term use only.

 #8 Cramb bark {Viburnum opulus} & Black haw {Viburnum prunifolium}

-• Not necessarily a nervine; Cramp bark and Black haw can ease cramping and pain in the pelvic region - reducing the anxiety that may occur with this cramping.
+• Not necessarily a nervine; Cramp bark and Black haw can ease cramping and pain in the pelvic region, reducing the anxiety that may occur with this cramping.

 • Considered generally safe during pregnancy and works amazingly fast for postpartum cramps and PMS.